SKaplanOfficial/Raycast-Image-Modification/DEVLOG.md

 # Image Modification DevLog - A more detailed changelog

+## 2024-01-28

+- Added "Strip EXIF Data" command
+- Added ability to install ExifTool (for stripping EXIF data)
+- Fixed bug which caused an error when padding a webp image but still padded the image correctly

 ## 2024-01-27

 - Added logic for handling arm vs. x86 architectures for libwebp operations